Spotting Verge3D Performance Bottlenecks

 - Shadow Map

-- Shadow map parameters: filtering size; the number of rendered shadow maps; shadow map resolution.
+- Shadow map parameters: filtering type; the number of rendered shadow maps; shadow map resolution.

 - Materials and Shaders